NationalGenomicsInfrastructure/miarka-provision/README.md

 # Deployment playbooks for NGI-Pipeline and related software (Piper, TACA, Tarzan, etc.)

-This repository concerns the creation and maintenance of the NGI python environment; which is a collection of software and solutions utilized by NGI Production on the currently available HPC.
+This repository concerns the creation and maintenance of the NGI environment; which is a collection of software and solutions utilized by NGI Production on the currently available HPC.

 The NGI environment is currently deployed on Miarka using Ansible playbooks.
 Ansible playbooks are scripts written for